The world of animation is constantly evolving, and the 2D animation industry is no exception.

 Also, remember that the storyboard doesn’t have to look very clear and perfect.
 It’s a collection of rough sketches that helps the team to visualize how the story will turn out at the end.

 This practice is generally followed in big animation studios.
-Whereas, mid-sized video animation companies who work for brands create colored and elaborated storyboards.
+Whereas, video animation company who work for brands create colored and elaborated storyboards.

 Concept art plays a crucial role in shaping the visual style, mood, color palette, and overall aesthetic direction of a video/film.